Fairtrade mark and infant health could be damaged by Nestlé application warn campaigners

 Patti Rundall OBE, Policy Director at Baby Milk Action, which coordinates the international Nestlé boycott, launched by groups in 20 countries, said:

 Nestlé is singled out for boycott action because independent monitoring conducted by the International Baby Food Action Network (IBFAN) finds it to be the largest single source of violations of the World Health Organisation and UNICEF's International Code of Marketing of Breast-milk Substitutes and subsequent, relevant World Health Assembly Resolutions.
 As the biggest food company in the world, with a $67 billion turnover and thousands of brands, Nestlé is powerful.
 It dominates the baby food market and takes the lead in attempting to undermine implementation of these measures by governments.
-Nestlé operates in just about every country in the world, promoting its brands where it can in hospitals, clinics and schools.
+Nestlé operates in just about every country in the world, promoting its brands where it can in every hospital, clinic and school.